isomerpages/wsg-vca/_browse-vcas-by-sector/Infocomm & Technology/Jonathan Wong.md

 <p>Director, Gemen Pte Ltd</p>
 </blockquote>
 <p></p>
-<p>Keng Wei hails from a humble background.
-In his secondary years, he took
+<p>Jonathan's journey in the tech sector is a testament to his resilience,
+grit, and unwavering determination.
+Over the past two decades, he has defied the odds and climbed the career ladder, establishing himself as a formidable entrepreneur.</p>
+<p>Jonathan's challenges began in his teenage years when he took six years
-6 years to complete his O levels and was unable to get into a local polytechnic.
+to complete his GCE ‘O’ Level examinations.
+Unable to qualify for a local polytechnic, the prospect of attending a local university seemed unattainable.
-Later on in life, he would go on to attend a private institute and attain tertiary education certification.</p>
+This lead him to pursue his tertiary education at a private institute.</p>
+<p>Despite these setbacks, Jonathan's tenacity never wavered.
+With a strong
-<p>He started his career as a sales executive in education, and eventually
+work ethic as his guide, he began his career humbly as a sales executive.
-became an account manager in a telecommunication compan.
-From there, he was promoted to being Sales Manager and eventually Managing Director of the APAC region for a German software company in Singapore.
-This experience gave him the wide range of exposure to set up his 2 businesses, which are targeted at catering for the ever-challenging demands of the Financial Technology (fintech) world.</p>
-<p>His objective in being a volunteer career advisor is to encourage fellow
-Singaporeans not to give up in finding the right career path for themselves – it is never too late to change.</p>
-<p></p>
+Through sheer determination and relentless effort, he ascended the corporate hierarchy, becoming an account manager and later the managing director of Asia at a renowned German software company.</p>
+<p>In 2018, armed with a wealth of experience and a bold vision, Jonathan
+ventured into the entrepreneurial world.
+He launched his own businesses, tapping into emerging trends in the fintech industry.
+His journey exemplifies that it is never too late to make a significant impact in one's life.
+Jonathan is passionate about inspiring others who face challenges, encouraging them to persist in finding their true career path</p>
 <p></p><a class="isomer-image-wrapper" href="https://form.gov.sg/677f3dabe7b72f64b6a825b5"><img style="width: 40%;" height="auto" width="100%" alt="" src="/images/CONNECT_WITH_ME.png"></a>
 <p></p>